-In December 2014, Croesus signed an option agreement to purchase 100% of the Sugarloaf Peak Project from Riverside Resources, which was completed in March 2016.
+In December 2014, Croesus (now Arizona Metals) signed an option agreement to purchase 100% of the Sugarloaf Peak Project from Riverside Resources, which was completed in March 2016.
+In 2020, Arizona Metals received approval for a Notice of Intent to Explore and subsequent drilled four exploration holes totaling 1,748m (5,734 ft), followed by metallurgical testing of 12 composite drill samples.